Ela Veezha Poonchira: Plot

-Madhu was leaving camp after his duty when the police arrived.
-He said Sudhi died from lightning.
-The police conclude as such, but the top official, who was experiencing family troubles, sees Madhu's shirt torn piece sticking to the fence near the body and suspects him.
-He ignores it because his wife had an affair and he understood the killing of Sudi.
+Madhu was leaving camp after his duty when the police arrives to find Sudhi.
+He tells them that Sudhi got struck by lightning and died.
+The police conclude as such, but the highest official sees a piece of Madhu's shirt torn and stuck to the fence near the body and suspects him.
+Having experienced the same situation with his own wife, he understands Madhu's motive and decides to let him go.
+He closes the investigation, and reports to his seniors that Sudhi died from lightning and no other suspicious elements were in play.